Our Services

 Causes include:

-If you're experiencing sudden chest pain and shortness of breath and want to understand whether your symptoms could indicate Spontaneous Pneumothorax, a free AI-powered symptom checker can help you quickly assess your condition and determine if you need urgent medical attention.
+If you're experiencing sudden chest pain and shortness of breath, checking your symptoms with a free AI symptom checker can help you quickly understand what might be causing your symptoms and whether you need urgent medical attention.

 Certain people are more likely to develop atelectasis: